Sheargrub/ngiab-teehr/README.md

 The `example_guide.sh` script demonstrates running a TEEHR evaluation (see `scripts/teehr_ngen.py`) on NGIAB output.

-#### To build and push the TEEHR image to the AWI CIROH registry
+### To build and push the TEEHR image to the AWI CIROH registry

-To customize the metrics calculated by TEEHR or any other code related to the workflow:
+Customize the metrics calculated by TEEHR or any other code related to the workflow:

 1. Create a branch off of main
 2. Make your edits to `scripts/teehr_ngen.py` and/or `scripts/utils.py`